jaymasl/rust-weather-app/README.md

 # Weather App

-A full-stack Rust weather application using Yew for the frontend and Rocket for the backend.
-Uses www.weatherapi.com to get current weather data from user input.
+This is a full-stack weather application built entirely in Rust, using Yew (WebAssembly) for the frontend and Rocket for the backend.
+Users can search for cities to view detailed weather information including temperature (in both °C and °F), conditions, air quality, and location details, with support for dark/light themes.
+The backend integrates with WeatherAPI.com and stores all search requests in a PostgreSQL database (tracking user IP, user agent, search query, and full weather data), implements rate limiting (5-second delay between requests), and includes comprehensive error handling.
+The app features a responsive design with loading states, user-friendly error messages, and proper security measures like CORS support and request validation.

 ## Features
 - Real-time weather data display